 But now to the sine-qua-non list:

-This list enumerates the standard books in print form – many similar compilations are to be found for free on the internet and may function as replacements.
+This list enumerates the standard reference books every history writer needs in print form – many similar compilations are to be found for free on the internet and may function as replacements.
 However, most of the works mentioned are to be found easily at very little cost (I acquired mine usually under $5) at used book shops and their acquisition is strongly suggested.
 Here’s a link to a comparison of the best online shops for used books.

 In order of importance: